 Four Historic Courthouses Showcase 100-year-old Original Terrazzo Floors

-When four courthouses in the Pacific Northwest, each over 100 years old, put together their building preservation plans, the original terrazzo floors, stairs, and walls were generally rated a significant contributor to the buildings’ historic significance.
+When four 100-year-old courthouses in the Pacific Northwest put together their building preservation plans, the original terrazzo floors, stairs, and walls were rated a significant contributor to each structure’s historic significance.

 Spokane, Washington’s Federal Building and US Post Office celebrated its centennial in 2009; Tacoma Union Station was in 2011.
 In Oregon, the terrazzo in Portland’s Pioneer Courthouse date from 1905; Yakima’s William O. Douglas Courthouse’s first case was tried in 1912.